a7ul/blog/src/pages/web-notifications/index.md

    - On arrival of a push event, service worker awakens and uses the information from the push message to show a notification using notification API.
 3. If permission denied : There is nothing much you can do here.
 So make sure you handle this case in code as well.

+## Code

+The entire code for this blog is available at <a href="https://github.com/master-atul/web-push-demo" target="_blank">https://github.com/master-atul/web-push-demo</a>

 ## Step 0: Boilerplate

 Lets create a basic web app (no frameworks).